 Торіс Summary Further information Development of the Nullagine Gold Project (including the Beatons Creek Project) The decision by the Company to produce at the Beatons Creek Project (which production ceased in the third quarter of 2022) was not based on a pre- feasibility or feasibility study and no Mineral Reserves demonstrating economic and technical viability have been defined for the project.
 As a result, there was an increased uncertainty of achieving any particular level of recovery of minerals or the cost of such recovery, including increased risks associated with developing a commercially mineable deposit.
 Any further decision to mine the Fresh mineralisation component at the Beatons Creek Project will be dependent on the receipt of regulatory approvals and a final investment decision by the Board.
 As noted above, this project (as part of the broader Nullagine Gold Project) is also now the subject of an ongoing strategic review by the Company which the Company assumes will result in that asset, or an interest in some or all of it, being divested by April 2024.
 See Section 3.2(i) Negative operating cash flow The Company does not currently have any production operations and has generally incurred losses since inception.
 The Company will continue to incur losses as it proceeds with exploration and potential development of its other mineral properties.
 The Company has transitioned its activities at the Nullagine Gold Project (including the Beatons Creek Project) to care and maintenance and has certain cash requirements to meet its exploration and development commitments and administrative overheads, and to maintain its mineral interests.
 These liabilities will continue unless the Nullagine Gold Project (and its obligations) is divested by the Company.
 The Company will continue to incur losses until it generates sufficient revenue to fund continuing activities, if ever.
 See Sections 3.2(j) and 6.3 The Company may incur additional, or be subject to ongoing, expenses in relation to the care and maintenance status of the Beatons Creek Project.
 The care and maintenance status of the project may also trigger obligations to partially or wholly rehabilitate and remediate the Beatons Creek Project (and/or the broader Nullagine Gold Project).
 In addition, the Company will be obligated to pay royalties on any gold and, in some cases, silver production.
-These comprise State government royalties and third-party royalties (which may include pative title bolders) Price of gold The Company's long-term viability and ability to raise See Section There can be no assurance that gold prices will remain at current levels or that such prices will improve.
-A decrease in the market prices could adversely affect the economic viability of the Company's projects as well as its ability to finance the exploration and development of additional properties, which would have a material adverse effect on the Company's ა.ა (a) results of activities, cash flows and financial position.
+These comprise State government royalties and third-party royalties (which may include native title holders).
+Price of gold The Company's long-term viability and ability to raise further funds via capital markets depends, in large part, upon the market price and investor sentiment of gold.
+There can be no assurance that gold prices will remain at current levels or that such prices will improve.
+A decrease in the market prices could adversely affect the economic viability of the Company's projects as well as its ability to finance the exploration and development of additional properties, which would have a material adverse effect on the Company's results of activities, cash flows and financial position.
+See Section 3.3(a)